How to stay safe online

 Malware and viruses

-Malware and viruses can do a lot of damage on our computers, tablets and phones.
+Malware and viruses can do a lot of damage on our devices.

 Your device can be infected with malware or viruses in many ways, including: